AS12-as/Assigment_Data_Analytics/README.md

 # Merging Of the data:
 After the Cleaning of the data We need to merge all three files using pandas merge function handling the duplicacy of the columns
 # User Behavior and Order Analysis
-Analyze user behavior, cooking preferences, and order trends to generate actionable business insights.
+-Analyze user behavior, cooking preferences, and order trends to generate actionable business insights.
-Relationship Between Cooking Sessions, Orders, Dishes and Amount identifying popular dishes
+-Relationship Between Cooking Sessions, Orders, Dishes and Amount -Identifying popular dishes
-Demographic Insights: Analyze order trends by Favourite Meal, location, age and username total orders as per differenct location
+-Demographic Insights: Analyze order trends by Favourite Meal, location, age and username total orders as per differenct location
-## Files
-- `data/`: Contains cleaned datasets.
-- `scripts/`: Python scripts for cleaning, analysis, and visualization.

 ## Findings
 - Most popular dish: Spaghetti.